wjzhengsh/blockchain/develop.md

         composer archive create -t dir -n .

-After running the command, a business network archive file (`tutorial-network@0.0.1.bna`) is created in the `tutorial-network` directory.
+After you run the command, a business network archive file (`tutorial-network@0.0.1.bna`) is created in the `tutorial-network` directory.

 ## Step Four: Deploying the business network and generating a REST server

 Deploy the business network to the {{site.data.keyword.blockchainfull_notm}} Platform by using the [Starter Plan](./develop_starter.html) or [Enterprise Plan](./develop_enterprise.html).

-After the business network has been deployed to the {{site.data.keyword.blockchainfull_notm}} Platform, a bespoke REST server can be generated.
-The REST server examines the contents of the business network and builds RESTful API calls for the assets, transactions and participants of the network.
+After the business network is deployed to the {{site.data.keyword.blockchainfull_notm}} Platform, a bespoke REST server can be generated.
+The REST server examines the contents of the business network and builds RESTful API calls for the assets, transactions, and participants of the network.
 The instructions for generating a REST server are included in the [Hyperledger Composer documentation](https://hyperledger.github.io/composer/latest/integrating/getting-started-rest-api).